Maia-DAO/ecosystem-docs/versioned_docs/version-Ulysses/concepts/overview/unified-liquidity/01-ulysses-unified-pools.md

 |  1 | 80 | 74 |
 |  2 | 78 | 74 |

-### One pool's bandwidth is significantly greater than the other's:
+### Both pools' bandwidths exceed their targets and one is significantly greater than the other's:
 When withdrawing assets in this scenario, all of the transferred amount will be removed from the highest bandwidth.
 So all 10 tokens will be withdrawn from destination 2's bandwidth.

 | Destination | Initial State  | Final State |